rysdev/LMSLiveProjectContributions/README.md

 * Updated migration files to handle new model

-* Applied new migration
+* Applied new migration and updated database

-* Updated database

 ## SnapshotViewModel :